lindgrenj6/yet-another-nytimes-covid-19-api/README.md

 Configure `config/database.yml` to point at your pg database, then run:

+`rake db:setup db:seed`

+or alternatively, if you'd rather do it all manually I have created rake tasks for each data type as well:

 `rake db:create db:migrate import:states import:us`

 From there, you can request the data as such: